dseguy/phptips/tips/get_the_generator.rst

 	:og:url: https://php-tips.readthedocs.io/en/latest/tips/get_the_generator.html
 	:og:locale: en

 It is possible to catch a generator when it is called, by putting it in a variable.
-Once the generator has been used, you can then call a method such as ``getReturn`` on it.
+Once the generator has been used, it is possible to call a method such as ``getReturn`` on it.

 This works with ``...`` and ``foreach``.